 Monoclonal antibody therapy is a cancer treatment that uses antibodies made in the laboratory, from a single type of immune system cell.
 These antibodies can identify substances on cancer cells or normal substances that may help cancer cells grow.
 The antibodies attach to the substances and kill the cancer cells, block their growth, or keep them from spreading.
 Monoclonal antibodies are given by infusion.
 They may be used alone or to carry drugs, toxins, or radioactive material directly to cancer cells.
 Monoclonal antibodies may be used in combination with chemotherapy as adjuvant therapy.

 Lapatinib is a tyrosine kinase inhibitor that blocks the effects of the HER2 protein and other proteins inside tumor cells.
-It may be used to treat patients with HER2-positive breast cancer that has progressed following treatment with trastuzumab.
+It may be used with other drugs to treat patients with HER2-positive breast cancer that has progressed after treatment with trastuzumab.

 PARP inhibitors are a type of targeted therapy that block DNA repair and may cause cancer cells to die.
 PARP inhibitor therapy is being studied for the treatment of triple-negative breast cancer.